Exploring your identity online?

 We know that people who abuse may look for LGBT young people online who say they are feeling lonely or upset.
 Make sure you use forums provided by the recognised LGBT organisations above, and be aware of people who want to chat with you privately.
 You’ll find more advice here.

-Anything you share online is no longer under your control.
-Anything we send can be copied and shared, even live video chats.
 Never feel under pressure to do something you don't want to do.
 If someone respects you, they would never make you do something you’re not comfortable with.
 Or threaten to reveal information about you.

 Checking in and meeting up.